Alpen & the Environment

 Alpen are members of the Australian Packaging Covenant Organisation and have been for many years.
 We have programs in place to ensure our products are correctly labelled with easy to understand disposal information and regularly update these as recycling procedures evolve.

 As a member of the APCO, we report annually on our collection and recycling of business produced waste and have recently maintained “Level 3, Advanced” status on our core criteria.
-Over the past x years, we have diverted x from landfill and will continue to better these practices annually.
+We continue to review practices that help us divert waste from landfill and will continue to better these practices annually.
+You can download our latest APCO Annual Report and Action Plan Document here.